moodle/devdocs/general/app/development/development-guide.md

 Here are some examples:

 - The utils text service declared in `core/services/utils/text.ts` is tested in `core/services/tests/utils/text.test.ts`.
-- The init login page declared in `core/features/login/pages/init/init.ts` is tested in `core/features/login/tests/pages/init.test.ts`.
-The test file can be directly under `pages/` (instead of `pages/init/`) because the page component is the only file that will be tested for this folder.
+- The credentials page declared in `core/features/login/pages/credentials/credentials.ts` is tested in `core/features/login/tests/credentials.test.ts`.
+The test file can be directly under `tests/` (instead of `tests/pages/credentials/`) because the page component is the only file that will be tested for this folder.
 So it would be unnecessary to have a folder with a single file.
 - The root app component declared in `app/app.component.ts` is tested in `app/app.component.test.ts`.
 The test file can live alongside the component because this module doesn't have any nested folders.

 In addition to unit test files, there is also a folder at `testing/` with setup and file utilities shared among all tests.